velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

 --

-- ~10000 points in polygon per second (PostGIS)
+- would take 103 seconds for a 5.5 million row dataset (PostGres 9.3.4)
-    + and the JOIN is only possible if dataset resides in same DB
+- JOIN is only possible if dataset resides in same DB
-- would take 100 seconds for a 1 million row dataset
 - we have datasets that are 20 million rows, and growing

 TODO: insert picture of watching paint dry